cccttt10/bloggy-publisher/README.md

 -   Make use of type declarations.
 The return type and parameter types reveal a lot about a function.

+## Collaboration & Version Control

+Please do **not** make changes to the `master` branch because you do not have push access to `master`.
+Instead, make a new branch from the latest commit of `master`, make changes in the new branch and submit a pull request once done.
+I will merge your changes to `master`.

 ## Project Dependencies

 -   react: main framework